-The 2010s wasn’t a great decade for the Premier League on the European stage, with betting tips on English clubs taking a bit of a hit over the period.
+The 2010s wasn’t a great decade for the Premier League on the European stage, with betting expert betting tips on English clubs taking a bit of a hit over the period.

 The wane of Manchester United, changes at Manchester City and general turmoil at Chelsea saw a much weaker effort in continental action after English clubs were the main force in the late-noughties.

 That has begun to change, however, with an all-English final in 2019 coming 12 months after Liverpool became the first English team since 2012 to make the final.